sawyerwatts/cs488/README.md

 ## Set Up

-After cloning this repo, untar `assets.tar.gz`, which contains a collection of CSVs this script will normalize to create the JSON file.
+After cloning this repo, untar `assets.tar.gz`, which contains a collection of CSVs `csv_to_json.p` will normalize to create the JSON file.
 Due to the simplicity of this program, the script will not catch a FileNotFoundError.

     $ tar -xzf assets.tar.gz